Skip to content

 Dogs can guard a variety of resources, including:

-1. Food and treats: This is the most common resource that dogs guard.
+• Food and Treats: The most common resource dogs guard.

-3. Bones and chews: High-value items like bones are often guarded.
+• Bones and Chews: High-value items like bones are often guarded.

-4. Resting spots: Beds, couches, or favourite spots can be guarded.
+• Resting Spots: Beds, couches, or favourite spots.

-5. People and animals: Some dogs may guard their favourite humans and animals from dogs or people.
+• People and Animals: Some dogs may guard their favourite humans or animals from others.

 You can read more about Understanding Common Dog Behavioural Issues